Iced coffee drinks are refreshing beverages suitable for any time during the year.

 - Strain over ice in a tall glass.

-Note Another way to serve: pour coffee first into an iced glass and then slowly layer the condensed milk/syrup.
-Stir gently. - For adults: add liquor of choice to the coffee; amaretto, Baileys, Kahlua, Grand Marnier, brandy, whisky, etc
+Note: Another way to serve is to pour coffee into an iced glass and slowly layer the condensed milk/syrup.
+Stir gently. - For adults: add liquor of choice to the coffee: amaretto, Baileys, Kahlua, Grand Marnier, brandy, whisky, etc.

 Thai coffee Variation | |